Before East Campus closed in summer 2023 for renovations, a project to digitally preserve some of the most beloved student art got underway

 Chosen by the residents of 41 West, the

-Anarchy mural and the walls of the surrounding lounge were “repainted every year with black paint and became a new canvas for the year’s residents, including newly admitted first-years,” says Rachel Dzwonkowski ’26, a member of the East Campus Transition Team, which worked closely with the Division of Student Life and project architects.
+Anarchy mural and the walls of the surrounding lounge were “repainted every year with black paint and became a new canvas for the year’s residents, including newly admitted first-years,” says Rowan Dzwonkowski ’26, a member of the East Campus Transition Team, which worked closely with the Division of Student Life and project architects.
 The beloved mural was in the lounge (lit only by black light) used for most of the community’s social events.PHOTO: BRYCE VICKMARK

 A favorite mural from Fifth West is an homage to the art of Josan Gonzalez,